-1. What is the Strengthen Oklahoma Homes (SOH) Grant?
+1. What is the OK Ready Grant?
+(Strengthen Oklahoma Homes Program)

 The SOH program, often referred to as the OK Ready grant, is a state-funded initiative designed to reduce the financial impact of severe weather.